ericfab179/fashion_store/README.md

 # fashion_store
 This is a repo for a fashion brand web app.
-To full demonstrate its functionality and design I have constructed a fake fashion brand: HUNTER
+To fully demonstrate its functionality and design I have constructed a fake fashion brand: HUNTER

 The web app makes use of three virtual machines; implemented using virtualbox and vagrant.